Shahar-Namer/Shahar-Namer/README.md

-- 👋 Hi, I’m @Shahar-Namer
+👋 Hi, I’m @Shahar-Namer
-- 👀 I’m interested in AI
+👀 I’m interested in AI and data pipelines
-- I’m working out of private repositories
+🌱 I’m currently building backend infrastructure for a new platform 💼 I work primarily out of private repositories

 <!---